Mobile and Internet Game Development (Revision 2)

 Part I: Mobile Game Development

-- Unit 1: Getting Started with Java ME and MID
+- Unit 1: Getting Started with Android Development

-- Unit 6: Flash and ActionScript Game Programming
+- Unit 6: Data Storage and Exchange behind the Game

 To receive credit for COMP 486, you must achieve a course composite grade of at least C− (60%), with an average grade of at least 65% on the assignments and an average grade of at least 50% on the presentation and discussion.
 The weighting of the composite grade is as follows: